postcss/postcss-use/README.md

 #### Alternative syntax

 You may also use configuration blocks that are more *CSS-like*.
-Note that array options cannot be parsed by this method.
+Note that root array options cannot be parsed by this method.

 ```css
 @use postcss-discard-comments {